rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 ### [Audio Libraries Considered Challenging][audio-hard-article]

-[@tesselode] shared [an article][audio-hard-article] about difficulties of making audio libraries:
+[@tesselode] shared [an article][audio-hard-article] about the difficulties of making audio libraries:

 > I develop a game audio library called [Kira].
 > Here's some of the hard parts I've figured out.